 Each test normally run for about two weeks or until we get statistical significance.
 We tracked conversion rates with VWO throughout the duration of the tests.
 There’s no changes made to any of the test pages to preserve the integrity of the data.
 If any changes are made, we normally have to restart the tests.

-We divide the traffic into two where 50% of the traffic will be able to view the original design (control pages) and the other 50% will see the new pages (variation pages).
+We divide the traffic into two where 50% of the traffic will be able to view the original design (control pages) and the other 50% will see the new pages (variation pages).mpr

-The first thing we did was run an audit on the website traffic to explore opportunities to optimize conversion rate before starting a campaign to drive additional traffic, otherwise leading to waste in ad spend.
+The first thing we did was run an audit on the website visitor traffic to explore opportunities to generate a good conversion rate before starting a campaign to drive additional traffic, otherwise leading to waste in ad spend.

 We analyzed the top 10 pages on the website that received the most traffic in Google Analytics:

-We understood that the current conversions of the site to be about 2.5-3% of website traffic converting to free user accounts.
+We understood that the current average conversion rate of the site to be about 2.5-3% of site visitors converting to free user accounts.

 Total amount of traffic to the website in the last 45 days: